Family Therapy: Importance, Types, and Activities

 1. Structural Therapy

-- The focus of the structural therapist is not on the individual psyches but interactions between people.
+- The focus of the structural therapist is not on the individual psyches but on interactions between people.

 - Personal interactions within the family are the basis for the “matrix of identity.”